Tämmönen and Semmonen – Tällainen and Sellainen

 This article idea was suggested by ClearSkies on our discord server.
 Thanks, ClearSkies!

-Linguists call these words “proadjectives”, which is a term that’s used for words not aren’t adjectives but serve the same purpose.
+Linguists call these words “proadjectives”, which is a term that’s used for words that aren’t adjectives but serve the same purpose.
 The words tällainen and sellainen (and tämmönen and semmonen) are used both in the same way as an adjective as in the role of a pronoun.

 Tällainen, tuollainen and sellainen differ from adjectives because they don’t describe the quality of a noun.
 Instead, they refer to a quality that’s clear from the context.
 For example, the sentence hän on nyt vaan sellainen “that’s just the kind he is” doesn’t actually tell what kind the subject is, but depends on the context to make it clear.